DeShrike/IntMachine/README.md

 # IntMachine

-A virtual computer written in python, with an assembler and debugger.
+A virtual computer/CPU written in python, with an assembler and debugger.
 Has a 16 bit CPU with 4 all-purpose registers.
 Assembly language based loosely on 8086.
 Can use 64K 2-byte memory locations.